 Our Lady of Lourdes Basilica

-The site of the Marian apparitions (Mary appeared to a teenage girl, Bernadette, several times in this locations), Lourdes has become one of the most popular tourist destinations in France.
-The entire town functions around the millions of tourists that visit this site each year.
-The website above provides information to help you plan your visit to this unique spot.
+Being the site of the most famous Marian apparitions — Mary appeared to a teenage girl, Bernadette, several times here –, it makes sense that Lourdes has become an undisputable, popular tourist destination in France over the years.
+The entire town functions around the millions of visitors that flock to this site every year.

 St. Thérèse Basilica in Lisieux

-Located in Lisieux, France, this well-known cathedral was constructed after Pope Pius XI canonised Thérèse (a young French woman known for her piety) on 17th May 1925.
-The massive basilica can seat up to 3,000 pilgrims.
-It is the second-largest pilgrimage site in France after Lourdes, being able to welcome up to 3,000 pilgrims!
+Located in Lisieux, this well-known cathedral was constructed after Pope Pius XI canonized Thérèse — a young French woman known for her piety — on 17th May, 1925.
+The massive basilica is actually the second-largest pilgrimage site in France after Lourdes, being able to welcome up to 3,000 pilgrims!

 Sacré-Coeur Basilica in Paris

-Located in Paris’s Montmartre neighborhood, Sacré-Coeur is dedicated to the Sacred Heart of Jesus.
-The iconic basilica, recognized by its large white dome, was constructed in 1914.
-It is one of the major tourist attractions in Paris, and welcomes millions of visitors per year.
+Located in Paris’s tres chic Montmartre neighborhood, Sacré-Coeur is specifically dedicated to the Sacred Heart of Jesus.
+The iconic basilica, widely recognized by its large, white dome, was constructed in 1914 and it’s one of the main tourist attractions in the city of lights, welcoming millions of visitors every year.

-El Camino de Santiago/Cathedral of Santiago de Compostela
+Cathedral of Santiago de Compostela (Camino de Santiago)